Goto Main Content

 Article 14

-After a beneficiary receives the replaced NHI IC Card, his or her original NHI IC Card is automatically revoked and is no longer valid.
+After a beneficiary receives a replacement NHI IC Card, the beneficiary’s original NHI IC Card is automatically revoked, and the beneficiary may no longer use the beneficiary’s original NHI IC Card.

 Article 15

-The insurer may only use the data keyed in and uploaded from the contracted medical care institutions for the following purposes:
+The insurer may only use the data entered and uploaded by the contracted medical care institutions for the following purposes:

 Article 16